Shade-Blade/PMDarkStarEdition/README.md

 - An NPC in the cave area doesn't have the right effects
 - Double Dip cost not completely affected by cost saving badges (this seems to affect only the check for whether you can use it)
 - Certain attacks that targets partners are unaffected by dizziness
+- One of the new maps has weird/broken dock physics

 ### v0.9.1.1 Changes
 - Shroom Cakes are now sold at the mansion shop (Now Tasty Tonics are harder to obtain)